 Easy summer dessert: a lemon no-bake cheesecake with swirls of passion fruit curd.
 Wonderfully fresh and festive, you can use purchased curd and save yourself a step.
 This dessert originally has no gelatin, so it's meant to be eaten cold and kept in the freezer.
-But, I added how to add gelatin in case you want to.
+But, I added the variation with gelatin in case you want to use it.

 This was an experiment I made for a family gathering and it was such a success that I'm posting it as is.
 When you are in charge of dessert for a relatively large celebration the flavors should be kept among the usual suspects: lemon, chocolate, strawberry, dulce de leche (this is Buenos Aires after all), seasonal fruits, and not many more.